layground/pockaw/CODE_OF_CONDUCT.md

 If you experience or witness any unacceptable behavior, please report it to the project owner.
 We will take all reports seriously and address any concerns promptly.

 ### Conclusion
 By participating in this project, you agree to abide by this Code of Conduct.
-Together, we can create a positive and productive environment for everyone involved in BuddyJet.
+Together, we can create a positive and productive environment for everyone involved in Pockaw.